Hello World, With Parameters

 3 The handler now coordinates the rest.

 In this example, we’re treating the case of an empty name the same as if the name parameter just isn’t included.
-See if you can make the handler more strict so it will return a "400 Bad Request" response if the name parameter is present but zero length.
+See if you can make the handler more strict: it should return a "400 Bad Request" response if the name parameter is present but zero length.

 Conditional Responses